madil4/awatif/awatif-fem/README.md

 When you toggle the bending moment setting located at the top-left corner, you should see this:
 ![image](https://github.com/madil4/awatif/assets/3858873/1588f4b3-c87f-426c-a1e6-62130ecfac3e)

-## Pricing

-- Free.
-To experiment and validate

-  - 1 user
-  - limit of 20 elements

-- €25 Monthly.
-For professionals and small teams

-  - 1 user
-  - unlimited elements

-- €4k-10k Annually.
-For SaaS businesses and big teams
-  - Unlimited users
-  - Unlimited elements

-To purchase a license contact mohamed@awatif.co

 ## Documentation

 [Awatif FEM Docs](https://awatif.co/awatif-fem/)